nearform/openshift-ansible/reference-architecture/vmware-ansible/README.md

 ## Prerequisites and Usage

-Make sure your public key is copied to your template.
+- Make sure your public key is copied to your template.

 - Internal DNS should be set up to reflect the number of nodes in the environment.
 The default "VM network" should have a contiguous static IP addresses set up for initial provisioning.

 - The code in this repository handles all of the VMware specific components except for the installation of OpenShift.

+- The deploy-host playbook will create an SSH key and move it into place at **ssh_keys/ocp-installer**.

-The following commands should be issued from the deployment host
+The following commands should be issued from the deployment host:
 ```
 # yum install -y ansible git
 $ mkdir ~/git/ && git clone https://github.com/openshift/openshift-ansible-contrib
 $ cd ~/git/openshift-ansible-contrib && ansible-playbook playbooks/deploy-host.yaml -e provider=vsphere
 ```
-- The deploy-host playbook will create an SSH key and move it into place at **ssh_keys/ocp-installer**.

-Copy the SSH pub key to the template
+Copy the SSH pub key to the template:
 ```bash
 ssh-copy-id root@template_ip_address
 ```

-- Next fill out the variables in ocp-on-vmware.ini and run the installer
+Next fill out the variables in ocp-on-vmware.ini and run the installer

 The Ansible script will launch infrastructure and flow straight into installing the OpenShift application and components.
 Additionally, ocp-on-vmware.py will configure LDAP authentication credentials for the OpenShift install create an inventory file to define the number of nodes for each **role**: *app, infra, master*.
-Also, the script will help with the DNS configuration and will facilitate static IP configuration.
+Lastly, the script will help with the DNS configuration and will facilitate static IP configuration.

 ```bash
 $ vim  ~/git/openshift-ansible-contrib/reference-architecture/vmware-ansible/ocp-on-vmware.ini